 Spotlight on snowdrops: The Old Vicarage, West Sussex

-The Old Vicarage in the pretty village of Washington in West Sussex, is just one of the stunning snowdrop gardens opening as part of the National Garden Scheme’s Snowdrop Festival in February 2022 – and Sussex-based galanthophile and snowdrop expert, Simon Hollingworth, talks us through the varieties of snowdrops in the garden and their fascinating history.
+The Old Vicarage in the pretty village of Washington in West Sussex, is just one of the stunning snowdrop gardens opening as part of the National Garden Scheme’s Snowdrop and Spring Flower openings in February 2024 – and Sussex-based galanthophile and snowdrop expert, Simon Hollingworth, talks us through the varieties of snowdrops in the garden and their fascinating history.

 “The first snowdrops to flower here are the Galanthus Elwesii Hiemalis Group.
 They have large flowers and sometimes flower well before Christmas, but their wide glaucous leaves are still decorative throughout the season.
 There are other types of Elwesii in flower in February and when first found, they were called the giant snowdrop and named after Henry J Elwes, who discovered it in the mountains near Smyrna.
 He was a large man with a great beard and a dominant character, with a loud booming voice.
 His trip to Turkey had replaced a planned one to Cyprus at very short notice, so his discovery must be regarded as slightly fortuitous.
 Like many Victorians/Edwardians, he combined the privileged life of a country gentleman with a wide range of interests.
 His snowdrop collection, added to by his descendants over the years, can still be seen at Colesborne Park in Gloucestershire today.